 What Happens if I’m Still in Line and It’s 8 p.m. on Election Day?

 Stay in line.
 You still get to vote.

-Courier Newsroom Contributing Writer Laura Grant contributed to this report.
+Courier Newsroom Contributing Writer Lara Grant contributed to this report.